Charlotte Moore Sitterly: Career

 She earned a Ph.D. in astronomy in 1931 from the University of California, Berkeley, which had more relaxed rules on women graduates than Princeton, on a Lick Fellowship.
-Princeton still did not accept women - and would not for the next 30 years.
+Princeton still did not accept women – and would not for the next 30 years.
 While working on her Ph.D, she continued researching spectroscopy and collected and analyzed data about the spectra of chemical elements and molecules.
 After obtaining her Ph.D, she returned to Princeton to continue work with Russell as a research assistant.

 One of her most significant contributions to physics was her identification of technetium in sunlight, the first example of technetium naturally existing.
 She joined the then National Bureau of Standards (NBS) in 1945.
 Her tables of atomic spectra and energy levels, published by NBS, have remained essential references in spectroscopy for decades.
 While there, she began to research the infrared solar spectrum and atomic energy levels.
-Beginning in 1946, Moore was able to extend her work on ultraviolet spectral lines thanks to the work of Richard Tousey and measurements taken on V-2 rockets; prior to this Moore's studies were limited to telescopic observations partially blocked by the earth's atmosphere.
+Beginning in 1946, Moore was able to extend her work on ultraviolet spectral lines thanks to the work of Richard Tousey and measurements taken on V-2 rockets; prior to this Moore's studies were limited to telescopic observations partially blocked by the Earth's atmosphere.
 Moore collaborated with Tousey for decades and led to her 1950 publication "Ultraviolet Multiplet Table."

 In 1949 she became the first woman elected as an associate of the Royal Astronomical Society of Great Britain, in honor of her work on multiplet tablets and in identifying solar spot electra.
 Throughout her career she authored and co-authored over 100 papers and attended the tenth general assembly of the International Astronomical Union on the Joint Commission on Spectroscopy in Moscow in 1958.
 Sitterly retired from her position at the NBS when she turned 70, in 1968, but continued her research at the Naval Research Laboratory.
 Sitterly was honored by the Journal of the Optical Society of America by a commemorative issue in 1988.

-Photographs from the Utrecht astronomy symposium 1963

 Personal life

 While working at Princeton in the 1920s, she met physicist Bancroft W. Sitterly, whom she eventually married on May 30, 1937.
 She continued to publish journals under her maiden name because most of her recognition was under that name.
 She believed that traveling is one of the most important aspects of a scientist's life, as it promotes collaboration between scientists.
 She enjoyed gardening, traveling, and music with her husband until his death in 1977.
 She continued her research until her death from heart failure at the age of 91.